NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.31)
+(Version 2.31.1)

-• Added option for theme to follow the system's one (thanks to @pawlos).
+•

 ### Fixed:

-♦ The updater now waits for files being blocked by other processes before continuing.
-♦ Imgur upload was not working properly unless sending in authenticated mode and selecting an album.
+♦ The selection adorner could appear in the recording if the region was previously left close to the right corner of the screen.

 ### Known Bugs: